 - Easy to remove handlebars for storage or transportation

 - Has a locking mechanism for wheels to teach balance before steering

 - Back wheel wears down faster than the front wheel

-Best Scooters for Older Children and Teens
+Best Scooters for Older Kids and Teens

 When you are buying a scooter for an older child (think around 7-8+) or a teenager, it is time to think about how interested they are in scootering and the investment that you want to make.
 Some children are going to prefer a scooter that is nice for riding around with friends, while others might want to learn tricks.
 You’ll want something that is lightweight, durable, and easy-to-maneuver for tricks.

 If your child has a strong interest in scooting, then you may want to buy a scooter that has interchangeable parts.
 This will let them change the deck, wheels, handles, and other parts to meet their unique needs.
 It also gives them the opportunity to advance as they learn new skills.
 These are great for kids at the beginner-to-intermediate level.